Winter Line: Gustav Line

-The Gustav Line stretched across the Italian peninsula and barred the way to Rome for the two Allied armies in Italy: the U.S. 5th Army in the west and the British 8th Army in the east.
-The Allies' grand strategy in the autumn of 1943 was for the 8th Army to advance through the Sangro River defences, then hook south at Avezzano and enter Rome from the rear while the 5th Army approached from the south.
+The Gustav Line stretched across the Italian Peninsula and barred the way to Rome for the two Allied armies in Italy: the U.S. Fifth Army in the west and the British Eighth Army in the east.
+The Allies' grand strategy in the autumn of 1943 was for the Eighth Army to advance through the Sangro River defences, then hook south at Avezzano and enter Rome from the rear while the Fifth Army approached from the south.

-The center of the Gustav line crossed the main route north to Rome at strategically crucial Highway 6.
-It followed the Liri Valley and was anchored around the mountains behind the town of Cassino.
+The center of the Gustav Line crossed the main route north to Rome at strategically crucial Highway 6.
+It followed the Liri valley and was anchored around the mountains behind the town of Cassino.
 Above it stood the ancient Benedictine sanctuary of Monte Cassino, which dominated the valley entrance, and Monte Cassino, which gave the defenders clear observation of potential attackers advancing towards the valley mouth.
 The U.S. 5th Army was held up in front of these positions through the winter of 1943-44.
 They attempted to flank the position by the landings at Anzio but bogged down quickly there.
 A bloody and protracted battle was waged over the monastery, known as the Battle of Monte Cassino.

 The eastern end of the line was held by the coastal town of Ortona, captured by Canadian forces in the fierce Battle of Ortona in December 1943 which became known as "the little Stalingrad."
 Failure by the 8th Army to capture Orsogna however put an end to the Allied plans of a strong drive up the eastern coast.
 Rain, flooded rivers, and high casualties, as well as the departure of General Montgomery, all put a halt to Allied plans until the spring of 1944.
-The Gustav Line thus fulfilled the wishes of Field Marshal Kesselring of keeping the Allies south of the so-called Winter Line.
+The Gustav Line thus fulfilled the wishes of Field Marshal Kesselring, the commander of German forces in Italy, of keeping the Allies south of the so-called Winter Line.

 Bernhardt and Hitler Lines

 On the western side of the Apennines were two subsidiary lines, the Bernhardt Line in front of the main Gustav positions, and the Hitler Line some 8 kilometres (5 mi) to the rear.
 The Winter Line was fortified with gun pits, concrete bunkers, turreted machine-gun emplacements, barbed wire and minefields.
 It was the strongest of the German defensive lines south of Rome.
 About 15 German divisions were employed in the defence.
 It took the Allies from mid-November 1943 to June 1944 to fight through all the various elements of the Winter Line, including the well-known battles at Monte Cassino and Anzio.

-The offensive on the Bernhardt line was launched on December 1, 1943, as part of Operation Raincoat.
-British and American troops took the terrain around Monte Camino and the Mingano Gap within a week and a half of launching the assault but German operations persisted in the area for months.
+The offensive on the Bernhardt Line was launched on December 1, 1943, as part of Operation Raincoat.
+British and American troops took the terrain around Monte Camino and the Mignano Gap within a week and a half of launching the assault but German operations persisted in the area for months.